 Introduction to Eye Exams for All Ages from Kids to Seniors

-Your Naples optometrist provides eye exams for children, adults, and seniors.
+Your Naples ophthalmologist provides eye exams for children, adults, and seniors.
 This typically starts with a health history and symptoms consultation.
 It also includes questions about your viewing habits (i.e. whether or not you sit at a computer screen all day).
 Then, we will provide comprehensive exams, vision screenings, ocular health exams, and contact lens exams.

 Types of Eye Exams We Offer